-AU (Audit) .No college credit earned.
-I (Incomplete) See this page.
-N (No Grade) .Used for students who register for the course but do not attend, or for any situation where there is no grade reported at the end of the traditional semester upon professor's discretion.
+AU (Audit) I (Incomplete) .See page 17.
+N (No Grade) .
+Used for students who register for the course but do not attend, or for any situation where there is no grade reported at the end of the traditional semester upon professor's discretion.
 P (Pass) .Used for successful completion of courses taken on a pass/fail basis.
 Students failing will receive a grade of "F".
 TR (Transfer) .Used in place of grades for courses accepted for credit from other colleges and universities.
-W (Withdrawal) .
-See description at left.
+W (Withdrawal) .See description on this page.